Fool proof, step-by-step instructions and pro tips to help you make the very best charcuterie board!

 - When assembling the charcuterie board, start with the bowls and jars first.
-It’s easiest to assemble your cheeseboard by placing the bowls (of pickles or almonds) or jars (of mustard or relish) down first.
+It’s easiest to assemble your cheeseboard by placing the bowls (of pickles or almonds) down first.
 Then place your meats and cheeses around them.
 If you try to add the bowls towards the end, chances are good you may not have enough room for them.

 - Don’t stress about the presentation.
 Don’t worry too much about making everything look perfect.
 In my opinion, the most beautiful cheeseboards are those that are asymmetrical and have varying colors, textures and heights.
 Go for contrast and dimension instead of making it look picture perfect.